 You need to know what to expect on the day of your procedure.
-If after carefully reviewing your case your doctor decides that laparoscopic surgery is the best option for addressing your pain, our staff will schedule your surgery as quickly as possible.
+If after carefully reviewing your case your doctor decides that endoscopic back or neck surgery is the best option for addressing your pain, our staff will schedule your surgery as quickly as possible.

 During the procedure, your surgeon will offer appropriate anesthesia to keep you comfortable during surgery.
-Although laparoscopic surgery is less risky than traditional surgery, you’ll be monitored carefully by our doctors and staff every step of the way.
+Although endoscopic surgery is less risky than traditional surgery, you’ll be monitored carefully by our doctors and staff every step of the way.
 Your doctor will let you know what to expect in terms of when you can go home following surgery, and you’ll need to carefully follow your doctor’s post-surgical directions.

 After surgery is over, you’ll continue to meet with your Heilman Center pain specialist, who will monitor your progress and continue to personalize your treatment plan.
 Our clinics are easy to navigate and staffed by friendly and attentive people who are ready to support you throughout your journey.

 What About Laser Spine Surgery?

-At the Heilman Center, we see laparoscopic spine surgery as a safer, proven, and more effective alternative to laser spine surgery.
-With the types of instruments used in laparoscopic surgery, doctors can easily control the depth of cuts around delicate spinal nerves and tissues.
+At the Heilman Center, we see endoscopic spine surgery as a safer, proven, and more effective alternative to laser spine surgery.
+With the types of instruments used in endoscopic surgery, doctors can easily control the depth of cuts around delicate spinal nerves and tissues.
 Controlling incision depth with lasers is more challenging, and we’re concerned that laser spine surgery poses unnecessary risks to patients.
 Also, few insurance companies cover more than half the cost of laser spine surgery, making it an option that is financially out of reach for many patients.

 If a surgeon presents laser spine surgery as an alternative for your pain, we recommend getting a second opinion from a board-certified doctor.
 It’s important to get beyond the advertising and learn as much as you can about the procedure before making your decision.
 The Heilman Center continues to offer only treatments that meet the highest standard of patient care.
 That’s our commitment to the patients we serve.